Edwin Thomas Hall: Liberty's

 Three light wells form the main internal focus of the building.
 Each of these wells was surrounded by smaller rooms to create a homely feel.
 Many of the rooms had fireplaces and some of these still exist.

 The architectural historian Nikolaus Pevsner was very critical of the building's architecture, saying: "The scale is wrong, the symmetry is wrong.
 The proximity to a classical façade put up by the same firm at the same time is wrong, and the goings-on of a store behind such a façade (and below those twisted Tudor chimneys) are wrongest of all".

 RIBA

 He was a vice-president of the Royal Institute of British Architects and was an active participant in drawing up the Institute’s charter in 1887.
 He was known as "Bye law Hall" not only because of his incisive legal mind but for the major part he played in drafting the updating of the London Building Acts in the 1890s.

 The Dulwich Estate

 Hall was a governor of The Dulwich Estate for 22 years and its chairman from 1908 to 1910.
 In addition to the Old Library, other local projects included Camberwell Public Library and Council Offices, and the completion of the British Home for Incurables in Streatham.

 Hall also provided the initial concept for the Sunray Gardens Estate.
 The advanced concept advocated a garden city layout with innovative integral community facilities.

-Books
+Publications

-Hall published the well known Dulwich History and Romance AD 967–1916 in 1917.
+Hall, Edwin Thomas (1917).
+Dulwich: History and Romance A.D.
+967–1916.
+London: Bickers & Son.